magento/devdocs/guides/v2.0/howdoi/checkout/checkout_carrier.md

 During checkout, if the shipping address fields declared in the rules are filled, the further validation of fields' values (for example, whether a carrier is available for the specified country) is carried on the server side.

-For the sake of compatibility, upgradability and easy maintenance, do not edit the default Magento code, add your customizations in a separate module.
+For the sake of compatibility, upgradability, and easy maintenance, do not edit the default Magento code, add your customizations in a separate module.
 For your checkout customization to be applied correctly, your custom module should [depend]({{site.gdeurl}}extension-dev-guide/composer-integration.html) on the Magento_Checkout module.

 In your `<your_module_dir>/view/frontend/web/js/model` directory, create a `.js` file implementing the validation rules.